gzhang-gz/gzhang/content/authors/admin/_index.md

 highlight_name: true
 ---

-Guang Zhang is a Lecturer at the Department of System Science, Business School, University of Shanghai for Science and Technology (USST).
-His research interests include cooperative games, non-cooperative games and public goods games.
+Guang Zhang is a Lecturer at the Department of System Science, Business School, University of Shanghai for Science and Technology (USST, from August 31th 2018 to present).
+He received a Master degree in Operational Research and Cybernetics at Shanghai University in 2014.
+And then he pursued his doctoral study at the same university and obtained a Ph.D. degree in Management in July (graduated in May) 2018.
+In 2016 he received a grant from the China Scholarship Council (CSC) to spend eighteen months at Tilburg University as a visiting Ph.D. student in the Netherlands.
+Later on he was accepted as a Ph.D. candidate of CentER in the Department of Econometrics and Operations Research at Tilburg University, and he obtained the second Ph.D degree on August 28, 2018.

  <!--{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.-->